-There are several options and features we tested when picking the best standing desk in 2023 for our top 10 comparison.
+There are several options and features we researched when picking the best standing desk in 2023 for our top 10 comparison.
 The staff at Gadget Review have all made the switch because we love the standing desk benefits, as it can help you burn calories, improve your posture, prevent heart disease and help your focus during tasks where your mind might start to wander.
 These desks are much more than just a laptop stand for your home or office.
 A height adjustable standing desk will improve your health.
 Aside from the health benefits you will feel mentally and physically better too.

-After purchasing the top 20 standing desks and testing them out as a part of our daily work routine, it was easy to pick the Varidesk Pro Plus 36 as our winner.
+After purchasing the top 20 standing desks and researching them out as a part of our daily work routine, it was easy to pick the Varidesk Pro Plus 36 as our winner.
 With plenty of surface area for two monitors, easy operation and an overall sturdy build, this desk converter is an excellent choice for anyone who wants to stick to a budget while still getting a premium standing desk experience.
 Keep reading to learn more about this Varidesk ProDesk and our other top picks.

 Award: Top Pick/Best Desk Converter

 WHY WE LIKE IT: If you’ve already got a solid desk that you love, the Varidesk Pro Plus 36 is a cheaper and easier way to add standing capability without much fuss for adjustment.
 Why?
 Because it goes on top of your desk, so you don’t have to move anything.

 - Can easily fit dual monitors

 - Stability can be an issue on some desks

 - Takes up quite a bit of room